-1. Provide information on the status of complying with permit conditions: (TXR040000 Part IV.B.2)
+- Provide information on the status of complying with permit conditions: (TXR040000 Part IV.B.2)

 Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ.
-X Permittee is currently in compliance with recordkeeping and reporting requirements.
-X
+X The District has met the requirements of the SWMP as submitted to the TCEQ.

+Permittee is currently in compliance with recordkeeping and reporting requirements.
+X All records are kept up to date and annual reports have been submitted on time as required by Part IV of the permit.
 Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.).
-X Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report X
+X The District reviewed and meets the requirements as specified in Part II Section D of the permit.
+The District has a compliance history classification of high.
+Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report X The SWMP was reviewed during the development of the annual report.